Karns11/RandomUserDataPipeline/README.md

-   SQLite will create a users.db file in the project directory The enriched dataset will be stored in a SQLite table named "users_names_data" Terminal output will confirm successful API calls and data storage Successful run will look something like:
+   SQLite will create a users.db file in the project directory The enriched dataset will be stored in a SQLite table named "users_names_data" Terminal output will confirm successful API calls and data storage Should take less than a minute to run, depending on how many users are returned Successful run will look something like:

    ```